elena19m/cloud-courses/website/docs/common/containers/_docker.md

 db_1         | 2022-04-05T03:48:44.547479Z 1 [Warning] root@localhost is created with an empty password !
 Please consider switching off the --initialize-insecure option.
 ```

 Notice that both containers run in the foreground.
-In order to start the containers in the backgroud, we have to user the `-d` option.
+In order to start the containers in the background, we have to user the `-d` option.

 To stop the containers specified in the `docker-compose.yaml` file we use the` docker-compose down` command as follows: